ÔTSU-E Popular Paintings of Japan

 Otsu's images are far from being known in the West for the same fame as prints ukiyo-e, which are contemporary to them.
 Some precursors were nevertheless interested, like the anthropologist André Leroi-Gourhan or artists, such as the Catalan sculptor Eudald Serra, Miró or Picasso, whose several works of their personal collections are exhibited.
 The simplification of forms, the graphic freedom, the naivety and the humorous spirit of these paintings came into effect in resonance with certain forms of avant-garde art in the twentieth century.

-The exhibition presents more than one hundred particularly rare and fragile works: Ôtsu paintings, prints ukiyo-e and paintings by famous artists from the 18th to the early 20th century, statuettes and old illustrated books.
+The exhibition presents more than a hundred particularly rare and fragile works: paintings by Ôtsu, prints ukiyo-e and paintings by famous artists from the 18th to the early 20th century, statuettes and old illustrated books.
 From private collections and museums in Japan, Catalonia and France, some of them are unveiled to the French public for the very first time.

 Curators of the exhibition: Christophe Marquet (art historian, director of the French School of the Far East), Ken.ichiro Yokoya (curator at the Otsu City Museum of History)